Poised Mahomes and a Suddenly Super Defense Make Chiefs the Team to Beat

 DEE FORD. @Chiefs take it right back with a strip sack. #LetsRoll #NFLPlayoffs 📺: #INDvsKC on NBC https://t.co/JIdQD1iCM6

-The K.C. defense held the Colts to under a 100 yards rushing and limited star receiver T.Y.
+The Chiefs defense held the Colts to fewer than 100 yards rushing and limited star receiver T.Y.
 Hilton to four catches (one for that score).
 The Chiefs pressured Luck all game and essentially took him out of the contest early.

-Could that previously notorious bad defense reemerge in the AFC title game?
-It's possible but it seems like the Chiefs have fixed a season-long problem.
+Could that once-notoriously bad defense re-emerge in the AFC title game?
+It's possible, but it seems like the Chiefs have fixed a season-long problem.

-We need to make this point crystal clear.
-If Mahomes keeps playing like this, and that defense plays like that, no one is beating this team.
+We need to make this point crystal clear: If Mahomes keeps playing like this, and that defense plays like that, no one will beat this team.

 Not Reid's historically bad clock management.

-Not Tom Brady.
+Not Brady.
 Not Philip Rivers.

 No team.
-If they stay this well-rounded, if that defense has truly transformed, they are unbeatable.
+If they stay this well-rounded—if that defense has truly transformed—they are unbeatable.

 Now, the Chiefs are Mahomes and a defense.